petershin/liferay-learn/docs/commerce/latest/en/store-management/liferay-commerce-configuration-overview.md

 ## Liferay Commerce 2.1 and Below

 Liferay Commerce 2.1 configurations are divided into several locations in the Liferay *Product Menu*.
-The Commerce *Control Panel* drop down contains configurations and settings that apply *globally* to the Liferay Commerce installation.
-The Commerce *Site Menu* drop down contains configurations and settings that are scoped to a specific store site.
+The Commerce *Control Panel* drop-down contains configurations and settings that apply *globally* to the Liferay Commerce installation.
+The Commerce *Site Menu* drop-down contains configurations and settings that are scoped to a specific store site.

 ### Commerce Control Panel